 The My Health Record system was once called the Personally Controlled Electronic Health Record (PCEHR) and the eHealth record.
-It’s possible that an individual may have registered under PCEHR or eHealth, and didn’t know the name had changed to My Health Record.
+It is possible that an individual may have registered under PCEHR or eHealth, and did not know the name had changed to My Health Record.

-Alternatively, they can call the My Health Record Help line on 1800 723 471 who will assist them to cancel their record.
+Alternatively, they can call the My Health Record Help line on 1800 723 471 (call charges from a mobile may occur), who will assist them to cancel their record.